HTTP monitors reporting results

 Through the Availability section, you can also access Notebooks Notebooks with three predefined DQL queries which are executed to get data from Synthetic events in Grail.

-Note that queries for synthetic events from outside the Synthetic application, such as those from Notebooks, Dashboards, and SRG, are not charged.
+Note that queries for synthetic events from outside the Synthetic application, such as those from Notebooks Notebooks, Dashboards Dashboard, and SRG Site Reliability Guardian, are not charged.

 • Query number 1—returns an executions list of the selected monitors within the selected time range.
 For each execution, the query returns a timestamp, basic information about the result, and an ID.